 Stackable credentials allow individuals with short-term credentials to build on them with additional credentials throughout their careers.
 The authors of this report examined educational programs in Ohio and earnings gains from stacking credentials.

-This technical report provides information about the sample, survey instrument, and resultant data for the coronavirus disease 2019 (COVID-19) surveys administered to principals and teachers via RAND's American Educator Panels in spring 2020.
+The authors provide technical information about the sample and survey instrument, along with resultant descriptive data, for the COVID-19 surveys administered to principals and teachers via RAND's American Educator Panels in spring 2021.

 About 42% of rural school districts in the United States offered fully in-person instruction as of February, compared with only 17% for urban districts.
 The opposite pattern held for fully remote learning: 29% of urban districts offered fully remote instruction compared with 10% of rural districts and 18% of suburban districts.

 A total of 434 district leaders from school districts and charter management organizations (CMOs) took the second survey of the American School District Panel between January 21 and March 5, 2021.
 This tool presents weighted survey results that are nationally representative of school districts in the United States.